-Figure 3.8.
-Daily chinook salmon fry catch for the South Alouette River, 2011.
-Mark - recapture methods were not applied to chinook fry due to the low daily catch numbers of wild reared Chinook fry however, assuming a trap efficiency of 13.1% (derived from the average trap efficiency for chum fry, sockeye and coho smolts) an estimated 15,489 wild chinook outmigrants exited the South Alouette River during trapping operations.
-Figure 3.8 clearly illustrates accurate out-migration estimates are not possible due to the early end of trapping operations 14 June.
+Figure 3.13 clearly illustrates the 2012 out-migration estimate is biased low due to the early end of trapping operations 14 June.
 This date coincided with the ascending limb of the out-migration distribution.
 Reliable population estimates would require continued trapping to at least the end of June to document the majority of the out-migration distribution.

 June is a well-documented month of active downstream movement of under-yearling chinook smolts and the temporal pattern in three Vancouver Island rivers suggest early to mid-June peak timing (Healey 1991).
-For discussions sake, if it is assumed the 14 June peak represents the peak out-migration, and that the distribution is symmetrical, then an estimated 30,978 wild spawned chinook smolts were produced.
-Assuming a mean fecundity of 4,800 eggs (Hart 1973) and an egg to out-migrant survival of 3 - 34% (Healey 1991) and a 1:1 sex ratio, then a spawner escapement between 40 and 430 would be expected.
-Since the FRCC-ARMS fence enumerated 325 returning chinook (Table 3.4), and at least two thirds of the spawning habitat lies downstream of the fence, these estimates are too low, suggesting more than the estimated 50% out-migration occurred after 14 June and the chinook spawning escapement likely exceeded 1,000 fish.
+For discussions sake, if it is assumed the mid-June peak represents the peak out-migration, and that the distribution is symmetrical, then approximately 60,000 wild spawned chinook smolts were produced.
+Assuming a mean fecundity of 4,800 eggs (Hart 1973) and an egg to out-migrant survival of 3 - 34% (Healey 1991) and a 1:1 sex ratio, then a spawner escapement between 61 and 833 would be expected.
+Since the FRCC-ARMS fence enumerated 141 returning chinook (Table 3.4), and at least two thirds of the spawning habitat lies downstream of the fence, these estimates would be consistent with observed spawning escapements.
 Elson (1985) reported chinook as extirpated in 1985 and the increasing trend in chinook spawning within the South Alouette River is a direct result of water releases from Alouette Dam and restoration stocking efforts from FRCC-ARMS and Chilliwack hatcheries.